larryhastings/appeal/README.md

     instead.
-  - If `type(default)` is `bool`, and the parameter is a keyword-only parameter, Appeal will use a special internal class that provides the special-case "negate the default" behavior for options with boolean default values.
+  - If `type(default)` is `bool`, and the parameter is a keyword-only parameter, Appeal will use a special internal class that implements the special-case "negate the default" behavior for options with boolean default values.
 * If the signature for that parameter lacks both an annotation *and* a default value, Appeal uses `str` as the converter.

-Although annotations are *meant* to represent types, Appeal actually accepts any callable--it can be a type, or a user-defined class, or just a regular function.
-Appeal calls these annotations *converters.*  And converters sure are powerful!
+Converters are surprisingly flexible.
 For example, Appeal will introspect the converter for a keyword-only parameter and map all its positional arguments into opargs.
 That's how Appeal supports options that take